lukeskywacka/AppsScripts/README.md

 // This function will write and erase data from first sheet to the second sheet based on statuses from first sheet.
 // The goal here was to make a "For Sale" sheet which could be published and embedded
+// It currently Works very well with one client.

 function copypasta() {